microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 menuPosition: 3
 ---

-In this walkthrough, we'll learn about using the Fluid Framework by building a simple [DiceRoller](https://github.com/microsoft/FluidHelloWorld) application together.
+In this walkthrough, we'll learn about using Fluid Framework by building a simple [DiceRoller](https://github.com/microsoft/FluidHelloWorld) application together.
 To get started, and follow along, go through our [Quick Start](./quick-start.md) guide.

 {{< fluid_bundle_loader idPrefix="dice-roller"
 bundleName="dice-roller.9af6bdd702e6cd4ad6cf.js" >}}

 In our DiceRoller app we'll show users a dice with a button to roll it.
-When the dice is rolled, we'll use the Fluid Framework to sync the data across clients so everyone sees the same result.
+When the dice is rolled, we'll use Fluid Framework to sync the data across clients so everyone sees the same result.
 We'll do this in 6 parts:

 1. Write the view
 1. Define the interface our model will expose